Permits, Inspections, Licenses and Fire Protection

 Electrical permits are issued for all electrical work in Wicomico County and municipalities.
 Permits are issued to licensed electricians for commercial and residential work and to homeowners who are doing their own work, in their residence.

-Requirements for Electrical License Renewal and Application Forms:
+Requirements for Electrical License Renewal (Limited and Inspector):

 Wicomico County is a participating community with the National Flood Insurance Program (“NFIP”), which aims to reduce the impact of flooding on private and public structures.
 By participating in this program, Wicomico County residents are ensured of the ability to purchase affordable flood insurance through the NFIP.
 As a participating community, activities in Special Flood Hazard Areas are monitored and all development must be performed in accordance with Chapter 149 (Floodplain Management) of the Wicomico County Code.
 The term “development” includes, but is not limited to, building or placement of a structure (i.e. - home, shed, agricultural building), adding fill dirt, paving, grading, excavation, dredging, storage of equipment or materials, building roads and driveways, and timbering projects.